ProjectLibertyLabs/social-app-template/README.md

 ### Quick Start

 Enter the following command and answer the prompts.
-Press <ENTER> to accept the default values.
+Press \<ENTER\> to accept the default values.

 ```sh
   ./start-gateway.sh
 ```

+#### Notes

-Note: When connecting to a local Frequency node, you will need to execute `cd backend && npm install` to install the necessary dependencies.
+- When connecting to a local Frequency node, you will need to execute `cd backend && npm install` to install the necessary dependencies.
 See the [Backend Readme](./backend/README.md) for more details.
+- The `start-gateway.sh` should not be used on mainnet.
+It is intended for local development only.
+- The `.env-saved` file stores some sensitive information in plain text. **Do not commit this file to a public repository.** It is included in the `.gitignore` file to prevent accidental commits.
+- Remove the `.env-saved` file if you would like to change the stored values.

 ### Deployment